Who is eligible to use the ILL services at DeWitt Library?

 Where do I pick up my ILL materials?

 The circulation desk at the library holds the ILL materials.
 Tell the worker your name and they will check out your materials.
-If you had an article it will be delivered directly to your ILiad account.
-Log in and click on the transaction number for the article and it will take you to your PDF formatted article.
+If you had an article it will be delivered directly to your ILL account.
+Log in and click on the transaction number for the article and it will take you to your PDF-formatted article.

 Where do I return my ILL materials?